marcusportmann/inception/README.md

       }
       ```
    3. Edit the *src/main/frontend/angular.json* file and change the *outputPath* option to
-      *../../../target/classes/static* as shown below.
-This will result in the Angular
+      *../../../target/classes/static*, and add the *preserveSymlinks* option with a value
-      font-end being packaged as part of the Spring Boot application as a set of static
+      of *true* as shown below.
+This will result in the Angular font-end being packaged as
-      resources.
+      part of the Spring Boot application as a set of static resources.
       ```
       {
         ...